william-lindner/delimiter_array_access/README.md

-# Dot Array
+# Delimiter Array Access

-Dot array is a function that allows for the finding of array values by dot notation.
+Delimiter array access is a function that allows for the finding of array values by dot notation.

 > Sometimes it's just easier to read accessing array chains by a string with a delimiter.
 > Instead of compound, chained accessors that may lead to unexpected errors this